UBC-CS/cpsc430/about/resubmissions.md

 ## Frequently Asked Questions (about Resubmissions)

+Q: Where do I do my resubmissions?
+> A: Just like essays, resubmissions are also done in the CBTF.

 Q: What is the character limit for the resubmission reflection?
 > A: The limit for the whole of the resubmission reflection is 2500 characters.